 Arlington is a medium-sized town located in the state of Massachusetts.
-With a population of 44,461 people and eight constituent neighborhoods, Arlington is the 30th largest community in Massachusetts.
-Much of the housing stock in Arlington was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 45,522 people and nine constituent neighborhoods, Arlington is the 30th largest community in Massachusetts.
+Arlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Arlington home prices are not only among the most expensive in Massachusetts, but Arlington real estate also consistently ranks among the most expensive in America.

 Also of interest is that Arlington has more people living here who work in computers and math than 95% of the places in the US.